 One of the first things you should look for in any type of flounder fishing lure is whether or not it has a somewhat realistic appearance.
 There are countless different types of soft plastic lures in the fishing industry that are often used for catching flounder, but some are much more effective than others simply because they look very similar to what the flounder are used to eating.

-Obviously, a more realistic-looking lure will almost always be more expensive than one that lacks detail and this is one thing that is truly worth the money when it comes to selecting the best flounder lures for your fishing trip.
+A more realistic-looking lure will almost always be more expensive than one that lacks detail, and this is one thing that is truly worth the money when it comes to selecting the best flounder lures for your fishing trip.

 Flounder lie on the bottom and rely heavily on their sense of sight, feel and smell to detect prey as they move along overhead.
-If you have a very realistic lure rigged properly and know how to use it, you’ll be able to catch flounder on a consistent basis.
+If you have a very realistic lure rigged properly and know how to use it, you’ll be able to catch flounder consistently.

 The second most important aspect that any flounder fishing lure can have is a lifelike action or movement.
 This is probably more important with certain types of lures such as paddletail soft plastic minnows or swim shads as the action can either make or break your chances to catch a flounder.
 If the tail of these lures or any other part is damaged and it isn’t running properly through the water, most flounder will pick up on the fact that something isn’t right and won’t strike in these cases.